 The ACID properties stand for Atomicity, Consistency, Isolation and Durability.

-The atomicity property ensure that each transaction is handled as a single piece work that either succeeds in it’s entirety or not at all.
-If you’re trying to update 100 rows and one of them causes a error none of the 100 rows will be updated.
+The atomicity property ensures that each transaction is handled as a single piece work that either succeeds in it’s entirety or not at all.
+If you’re trying to update 100 rows within a transaction, one of them causes a error and the transaction is rolled back, then none of the 100 rows will be updated.

 The consistency property ensures that the DB is left in a consistent state after the transaction completes.
 If not the transaction is rolled back.
 SQL Server uses constraints such as foreign keys to enforce this.

 The isolation property ensures that transactions are isolated from each other during processing.
-There are various levels of isolation that make the locking of data behaving in different ways including a level that causes no locking and uses row versioning but this will be the subject of another blog.
+There are various levels of isolation that make the locking of data behave in different ways including a level that causes no locking and uses row versioning, but this will be the subject of another blog.

-The durability property ensures that even if there is a service interruption the data is in a usable state.
+The durability property ensures that even if there is a service interruption the data is in a usable state when the service resumes.
 SQL Server uses the transaction log to enforce durability.

-There is also explicit transaction mode which is where you issue a BEGIN TRAN command to start a transaction.
-You then execute your statement or batch or statements within this explicit transaction and either COMMIT or ROLLBACK all statements within that transaction.
+There are also explicit transactions which is where you issue a BEGIN TRANSACTION (or BEGIN TRAN for short) command to start a transaction.
+You then execute your statement or batch of statements within this explicit transaction and either COMMIT or ROLLBACK all statements within that transaction.
 It’s a good idea to have error handling in your explicit transactions so that you can rollback the entire transaction completely if any statement fails.

 Whenever a transaction starts the @@TRANCOUNT function gets increment by 1.
 If there are no transactions open the @@TRANCOUNT is 0.
 When a transaction starts it gets upped to 1.
 You can use this in your error handling to determine if there are any open transactions that need to be closed.

 There is also a function XACT_STATE() that indicates the current state of any transaction.
 This is another useful function in error handling.
 A state of 0 means there are no open transactions.
-1 means there is an uncommitted open transaction that can be committed.
-2 means there is an open transaction that has caused a fatal error as cannot be committed.
+1 means there is an uncommitted open transaction that can be committed. -1 means there is an open transaction that has caused a fatal error and cannot be committed.
 This must be rolled back.

 You can nest transaction within each other, i.e. issue a BEGIN TRAN statement within another BEGIN TRAN statement.
 However be aware that nested transaction do not actually work in a completely nested way.

 When you issue a BEGIN TRAN command the @@TRANCOUNT is upped to 1 (assuming it was originally 0).
 You can execute some statements within this transaction.
-If you then crated a nested transaction by issuing another BEGIN TRAN command the @@TRANCOUNT is upped to 2.
+If you then created a nested transaction by issuing another BEGIN TRAN command, the @@TRANCOUNT is upped to 2.
 You can execute some more statements and then issue a COMMIT command.
-All that actually happens here is the @@TRANCOUNT value is lowered to 1.
+All that actually happens here is the @@TRANCOUNT value is lowered back to 1.
 Nothing is actually committed to the DB as the initial transaction is still open.
 If you now issue a ROLLBACK command the entire set of statements since the first BEGIN TRAN are rolled back.
-If you issue a COMMIT command the entire set of statements are committed.
+Instead of the ROLLBACK, if you issue a COMMIT command the entire set of statements are committed.
 Nested transactions just force you to issue multiple COMMIT commands and it’s only the COMMIT that is executed when the @@TRANCOUNT is 1 that commits all the statements to the DB.